 command description

-produces its parameter(s) as output (the println of shell scripting)
+echo produces its parameter(s) as output (the println of shell scripting)

 -n flag to remove newline (print vs println)

-• Example: A script that prints your home directory.
+Example: A script that prints your home directory.

+'''

 #!/bin/bash

-echo "This is my amazing script!" echo "Your home dir is: 'pwd'"
+echo "This is my amazing script!"

+echo "Your home dir is: 'pwd'"

+'''

-- Exercise: Write a script that when run on attu does the following: - clears the screen - displays the date/time: Today's date is Tue Apr 24 10:44:18 PDT 2012 - shows me an ASCII cow welcoming my user name
+- Exercise: Write a script that when run on attu does the following: - clears the screen - displays the date/time: Today's date is Tue Apr 24 10:44:18 PDT 2013 - shows me an ASCII cow or a message welcoming my user name